sarl/sarl/sarl-officialdoc/src/main/documentation/reference/Event.md

 Each event has:

 * a type, i.e. its qualified name;
-* a source, the identifier of the sender of the event; and
+* a source, the identifier of the sender of the event;
+* an optional list of generic type parameters; and
-* a collection of name-value pairs, i.e. the attributes of the event.
+* a collection of name-value pairs, i.e. the attributes of the event, where each pair may be of one of the generic type of a predefined type.

 ## Event vs. Message